Mahamuni Buddha Temple

 The Mahamuni Buddha Temple (မဟာမုနိရှင်တော်မြတ်ကြီး, /my/) is a Buddhist temple and major pilgrimage site, located southwest of Mandalay, Myanmar (Burma).
 The Mahamuni Image (lit.
 'The Great Sage') is enshrined in this temple, and originally came from Arakan.
-It is highly venerated in Burma and central to many people's lives, as it is seen as an expression of representing the Buddha's life.
+It is highly venerated in Burma and central to many people's lives, as it is seen as a representation of the Buddha's own life essence.

 Ancient tradition refers to only five likenesses of the Buddha made during his lifetime; two were in India, two in paradise, and the fifth is the Mahamuni Image in Myanmar.
 Legend holds that the Buddha himself visited the Dhanyawadi city of Arakan in 554 BC.
 King Sanda Thuriya requested that an image be cast of him.
 Once complete, the Buddha breathed upon it, and thereafter the image took on his exact likeness.

 History

 Origins

 According to legend, the Gautama Buddha visited Dhanyawadi, the capital city of Arakan during his travels on a missionary mission to spread Buddhism.
-During the 26th anniversary of the King at the time, a devout Buddhist, the Buddha accompanied by Shin Ananda and 500 disciples landed at Salagiri mountain peak near Khaukrah town.
-The King of Arakan, along with his Chief Queen Sandra Mala (with her retinue of 1,600 ladies in waiting), and an entourage of ministers, generals and officials, paid homage to the Buddha.
+During the 26th anniversary of King Candrasurya at the time, the Buddha accompanied by Shin Ananda and 500 disciples landed at Salagiri mountain peak near Khaukrah town.
+The King of Arakan, along with his Chief Queen Candra Mala (with her retinue of 1,600 ladies-in-waiting), and an entourage of ministers, generals and officials, paid homage to the Buddha.
 They were deeply moved by his teachings and upon his departure to Thawuthi (Sravasti), the King insisted that he leave his image for people to worship.
 For this purpose, the Buddha then sat under a Bodhi tree for a week of meditation.
-During this time Sakka (in Pāli, the ruler of the Tavatimsa, in sanskrit called Trāyastriṃśa) one of the heavens in Buddhist cosmology, supported by his assistant Vissakamma (or Vishvakarman), moulded a lifelike image of the Buddha using ornaments donated by the king and his people.
+During this time Sakka (in Pāli, the ruler of the Tavatimsa, in Sanskrit called Trāyastriṃśa) one of the heavens in Buddhist cosmology, supported by his assistant Vissakamma (or Vishvakarman), moulded a lifelike image of the Buddha using ornaments donated by the king and his people.
 It is also said that Sakka and Vissakamma created a separate pavilion for the Buddha to live and enjoy during these seven days.
 After looking at his own lifelike image, believed at the time to have been his only true-likeness, Buddha was pleased and "imbued the image with his spiritual essence", or "enlivened and consecrated" the image, naming it "Candasara".
 He also stated that the image would last for five thousand years as his representative.